 The Red Euro-Latinoamericana de Gobernabilidad para el Desarrollo is a network of renowned European and Latin American research institutions which aims to generate a space for the exchange of knowledge on the subjects of governability, public policy, institutional reform and development.
 Furthermore, it aims to build a bridge between academics, experts and policymaking officials from Europe and Latin America.
 The network promotes research, debate and the accumulation of knowledge on the above-mentioned topics, as well as further reflection from a European perspective.
 In order to accomplish these tasks, RedGob organizes annual conferences and seeks to publish the material from these conferences.

-The 2017 conference will be organized for November 30 and December 1 by the Instituto de Relações Internacionais of PUC-Rio in cooperation with the GIGA German Institute of Global and Area Studies (Hamburg) and IDEA (Santiago de Chile), with the support of the EU-LAC Foundation (tbc).
+The 2017 conference will be organized for November 30 and December 1 by the Instituto de Relações Internacionais of PUC-Rio in cooperation with the German Institute for Global and Area Studies (GIGA) (Hamburg) and IDEA (Santiago de Chile), with the support of the EU-LAC Foundation.